 The curriculum for the M.S. program includes a summer session to assimilate students with different undergraduate backgrounds; formal shop, laboratory, and computational courses; a sequence on current topics to bridge the gap between fundamental principles and applied technology; and a course to develop communication skills.
-The required courses include thirteen core courses and three electives (subject to advisor approval) as follows: Core: Physics 206, 207, 228, 229A, 266; Physics 273 or Chemistry 273; Chemistry 231A or Physics 215A; Chemistry 231B or Physics 215B; Chemistry 231C, 232A-B; one course from each of the following two groups: Physics 211 or 222; Physics 133 or 238A or Chemistry Electives: Physics 134A, 223, 229B, 233A, 233B, 238A, 238B, 238C, Chemistry 213, 225, 232C, 233, 243, 248, 249, Engineering EECS 285B, ENGRMSE 259.
+The required courses include thirteen core courses and three electives (subject to advisor approval) as follows: Core: Physics 206, Physics 207, Physics 228, Physics 229A, Physics 266; Physics 273 or Chemistry 273; Chemistry 231A or Physics 215A; Chemistry 231B or Physics 215B; Chemistry 231C, Chemistry 232A-B; one course from each of the following two groups: Physics 211 or Physics 222; Physics 133 or Physics 238A.
+Electives: Physics 134A, Physics 229B, Physics 233A, Physics 233B, Physics 238B, Physics 238C, Chemistry 213, Chemistry 225, Chemistry 232C, Chemistry 233, Chemistry 243, Chemistry 248, Chemistry 249, Engineering EECS 285B, ENGRMSE 259.
 In addition to the required courses, M.S. students complete a master's thesis.
 Students are required to advance to candidacy for the master's degree at least one quarter prior to filing the master's thesis.
 There is no examination associated with this advancement, but the thesis committee needs to be selected and appropriate forms need to be filed.
 The M.S. program prepares students to compete for high-tech jobs or to begin research toward a Ph.D. degree.